 I’ll update you here as we make our way through the editorial process.
 I’m looking forward to reading a good volume from two excellent editors and a host of good contributors.

 We just finished up BYU French Camp, a camp for high school students who come from all over the world to be immersed in French for nearly 3 weeks.
 We had 73 students this year in three classes taught by great colleagues.
 I got to teach the accelerated class for the first week.
-Here’s my selfie with them at the end of our week together:

 This fall, I will participate in the Nineteenth-Century French Studies Colloquium at Princeton.
 My presentation is titled: “Réintroduction à la littérature fantastique: Théophile Gautier, Immanuel Kant, and Object Oriented Ontology.”